 The NSW Work Health & Safety Regulation 2011 prohibits the use of some carcinogens and restricts the use of others.
-All of these chemicals can be used for “genuine research and analysis” provided that prior authorization is obtained from WorkCover NSW.
+These chemicals can be used for “genuine research and analysis” provided that prior authorisation is obtained from WorkCover NSW.

 - List of prohibited and restricted carcinogens

-- WorkCover NSW Application form to handle or store a prohibited or restricted carcinogen
+- WorkCover NSW Application to handle or store a prohibited or restricted carcinogen